Lady Bullseye: Fictional character biography

 It turns out that Matsumoto's real goal was to take the leadership of the Hand herself, something she had been promised by Daredevil's ally Master Izo, who was revealed to have trained her.
 However, Izo was lying, and instead intended for Daredevil himself to take that post and reform the Hand.
 This occurring, Daredevil had Lady Bullseye cast out of the Hand for being untrustworthy.
 Angry, she vowed to kill Izo.

 Lady Bullseye is shown to now be allied with the Kingpin against Daredevil, instigating a conflict between Daredevil and Norman Osborn, which ultimately leads to Daredevil declaring Hell's Kitchen the territory of the Hand.

 Lady Bullseye was hired by an as yet unknown party to injure Pepper Potts with a compressed air rifle.

+Lady Bullseye was among the villains contracted by the Assassins Guild to target Elektra's allies.

 During the "Secret Empire" storyline, Lady Bullseye appears as a member of the Army of Evil and took part in the attack on Manhattan in retaliation for what happened at Pleasant Hill.

 Lady Bullseye later appears as a member of Octavia Vermis' Anti-Arach9.

+Doctor Tramma hires Lady Bullseye on her boss' behalf to find out how Spider-Girl is copying abilities like she did with Vermin.
+She follows Makawalu Akana to her family's apartment and draws her out.
+While trying to figure out if Lady Bullseye has any connections with Bullseye, Spider-Girl copies her fighting skills which gets disrupted by some people committing a robbery.
+When more thugs show up to confront the robberrs, Lady Bullseye gets away as Spider-Girl is confronted by the thugs.

 Powers and abilities

 Lady Bullseye has no apparent superhuman powers, but is a master of several martial arts and a proficient hand-to-hand combatant, and specializes in using katana and shuriken.
 She is faster than Bullseye and less powerful than the Kingpin.
 Regardless, she has defeated Daredevil and Black Widow on separate occasions, and nearly defeated Daredevil on another occasion.
-Daredevil has commented that in her costumed form she has little scent and a very level pulse, akin to one performing yoga.
+Daredevil has commented that in her costumed form she has little scent and a very low pulse, akin to one performing yoga.
 She is also skilled in legal matters, being a lawyer in her civilian guise.